 Conclusion of Law 5 erroneously states that "the Applicant has met its burden of proof with respect to the provisions set forth in Section 2-45 of the RPC."
-Conclusion of Law 5 (1) is based on a record created by unlawful procedure, for the reasons set forth in the Motion to Deny the Applications, (2) is based on clearly erroneous findings, (3) is not supported by admissible or admitted evidence, (4) makes no finings regarding the provisions set forth in Section 2-45, (5) is vague and lacks the specificity required for agency decisions, and (6) is contrary to the reliable, probative and substantial evidence in the record.
+Conclusion of Law 5 (1) is based on clearly erroneous findings, (2) is not supported by admissible or admitted evidence, (3) makes no finings regarding the provisions set forth in Section 2-45, (4) is vague and lacks the specificity required for agency decisions, and (5) is contrary to the reliable, probative and substantial evidence in the record.
 Simply put, the ENV has not met its burden of proving that landfilling should be allowed at the WGSL until it reaches capacity.
 The ENV promised to close the Landfill long ago.
 Further, the Landfill has posed serious problems to public health and safety, especially since its expansion.